CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Swaddle.
 Snugly wrapping baby like a burrito—arms in—recreates the security of the womb and helps to squelch baby’s startle reflex, which can jerk them awake.

 • Side/Stomach.
-Holding your baby on her side or stomach on your lap—or up over your shoulder—might help her feel more content.
-Use this for soothing only; when putting baby to sleep, always place her on her back to reduce the risk of SIDS.
+Holding baby on their side or stomach on your lap—or up over your shoulder—might help them feel more content.
+Use this for soothing only; when putting baby to sleep, always place them on their back to reduce the risk of SIDS.

 • Swinging.
-Supporting your baby’s head, jiggle her quickly back and forth in tiny movements, moving no more than an inch or so in any direction.
+Supporting baby’s head, jiggle them quickly back and forth in tiny movements, moving no more than an inch or so in any direction.

 • Sucking.
-Once nursing with your baby is well established, offer baby a pacifier to suck between feedings—or to soothe while she’s falling asleep.
+Once nursing with baby is well established, offer them a pacifier to suck between feedings, or to soothe while they’re falling asleep.

 “Twenty years ago, people were worried about spoiling their babies, giving their babies too much attention,” Karp says.
 “We’ve moved the ball down the field in terms of helping parents understand that their babies need closeness and responsiveness, which builds secure attachments.”